hariniaswithaa-p/cyber-intelligence/M57-Forensics-Investigation/daily log/day2.md

 - Recent Documents had 21 entries, mostly US Patent documents — matches Jo's role so nothing jumps out yet
 - Web History has 3,984 entries but some IE sessions had no title and no URL at all — blank entries like that can mean InPrivate browsing or someone cleared history but Autopsy still picked up the sessions
-- 26 web search terms — haven't gone through all of them.
+- 26 web search terms — haven't gone through all of them, that's Day 4

 Not calling these suspicious yet.
 Will make more sense once I compare against the event logs and network traffic later on.